-- Non-Cash Gift: Unlimited number of non-cash gifts or awards within the \$500 limit including tax.
+- The gift card comes with money already on it and can only be used to purchase goods/services from a single/group of merchants(s) identified on the card. - The terms and conditions of the gift card clearly state the amount loaded and cannot be converted to cash. - A log is kept recording the gift card information: Name of recipient; Date gift card was given to the recipient; reason for providing the gift card; type of gift card; name of the retailers. - 6.
+Non-Cash gift: Unlimited number of non-cash gifts or awards within the \$500 limit including tax.
 Non-cash gifts or awards can be small items of little monetary value such as tea, coffee, t-shirts, mugs, plaques, trophies, AND long service awards.
-Some exclusions apply: - Gifts or awards provided by non-arm's length employees (relative, shareholder or person related to them). - Gifts or awards provided by manufacturers and other payers to your employees (under \$500, if more these providers must report it). - Gifts or awards provided through prize draws. - Loyalty and other points programs such as social events and hospitality functions.
+Some exclusions apply: - Gifts or awards provided by non-arm's length employees (relative, shareholder or person related to them). - Gifts or awards provided by manufacturers and other payers to your employees (under \$500, if more these providers must report it). - Gifts or awards provided through prize draws. - o Loyalty and other points programs such as social events and hospitality functions.